joshbegley/nyt-latest/README.md

 `Or will they go all in to win a World Series in Skubal's final year under team control?`\
 https://nytimes.com/athletic/6877130/2025/12/09/should-tigers-trade-tarik-skubal/

-**Trade talks for Marlins starter Edward Cabrera heat up, with Orioles in the mix**\
+**Trade talks for Marlins starter Edward Cabrera heat up, with Orioles in the mix: Sources**\
 `Cabrera, 27, is under club control for three more seasons.`\
 https://nytimes.com/athletic/6877218/2025/12/09/marlins-edward-cabrera-trade-talks-orioles/